Array Functions

 ---|---|---|

-array(T)[int] → T | Returns the n-th element of the array (1-indexed) | (array[1,2,3])[1] → 1 |
+array(T)[int] → T | Returns the n-th element of the array (one-indexed) | (array[1,2,3])[1] → 1 |

-array(T)[int:int] → T | Returns the subarray within the given bounds (1-indexed, inclusive) | (array[1,2,3])[2:3] → {2,3} |
+array(T)[int:int] → T | Returns the subarray within the given bounds (one-indexed, inclusive) | (array[1,2,3])[2:3] → {2,3} |

 array_length(array) → int | Returns the length of the array | array_length(array[1,2,3]) → 3 |

-array_to_string(array, text [, text]) | Converts the array into a textual representation, with the given element separator and (optional) null indicator | `array_to_string(array[1,2,3], ';')` → `1;2;3` `array_to_string(array[3,2,1,null], '⏰', '🎉')` → `3⏰2⏰1⏰🎉` |
+array_to_string(array, text [, text]) | Converts the array into a textual representation, with the given element separator and (optional) NULL indicator | array_to_string(array[1,2,3], ';') → 1;2;3 array_to_string(array[3,2,1,NULL], '⏰', '🎉') → 3⏰2⏰1⏰🎉 |

-array_contains(array, value) | Checks if a given value is contained within the array. | `array_contains(array[1,3,4], 3)` → `true` `array_contains(array[1,3,4], 2)` → `false` |
+array_contains(array, value) | Checks if the array contains a given value. | array_contains(array[1,3,4], 3) → true array_contains(array[1,3,4], 2) → false |

 array_position(array, value) | Returns the index of the first occurrence of value inside array .
-Comparisons are done by using IS NOT DISTINCT FROM semantics, so it’s possible to search for NULL .
-Returns NULL if the element isn’t found. | `array_position(array[1,3,4,3], 3)` → `2` `array_contains(array[1,3,4,3], 2)` → `NULL` |
+Comparisons use IS NOT DISTINCT FROM semantics, so you can search for NULL .
+Returns NULL if the element isn’t found. | array_position(array[1,3,4,3], 3) → 2 array_contains(array[1,3,4,3], 2) → NULL |

 array_positions(array, value) | Returns an array containing the indices of all occurrences of value inside array .
-Comparisons are done by using IS NOT DISTINCT FROM semantics, so it’s possible to search for NULL .
-NULL is returned only if the array is NULL .
-If the value isn’t found in the array, an empty array is returned. | `array_positions(array[1,3,4,3], 3)` → `[2,4]` `array_contains(array[1,3,4,3], 2)` → `[]` |
+Comparisons use IS NOT DISTINCT FROM semantics, so you can search for NULL .
+Returns NULL if the array is NULL .
+If the value isn’t found in the array, array_positions returns an empty array. | array_positions(array[1,3,4,3], 3) → [2,4] array_contains(array[1,3,4,3], 2) → [] |

-| `array_cat(array(T), array(T))` → `array(T)`or array(T) | | `array(T)` → `array(T)` | Concatenates two arrays.
-The resulting element type is non-nullable if and only if both input element types are non-nullable. | `array_cat(array[1,2], array[3,4])` → `array[1,2,3,4]` `array_cat(array[1,null], array[3,4])` → `array[1,null,3,4]` `array_cat(array[1,2], array[null,4])` → `array[1,2,null,4]` |
+array_cat(array(T), array(T)) → array(T) or array(T) || T → array(T) | Concatenates two arrays.
+The resulting element type is non-nullable if both input element types are non-nullable. | array_cat(array[1,2], array[3,4]) → array[1,2,3,4] array_cat(array[1,NULL], array[3,4]) → array[1,NULL,3,4] array_cat(array[1,2], array[NULL,4]) → array[1,2,NULL,4] |

 Inner product functions operate on two input vectors, represented as arrays, and produce a scalar value of type double precision